justinlewis/cairoplot/README.md

 	Support for Python >= 2.7 OrderedDict() data type was added requiring the collections module to be imported.
 Add "from collections import OrderedDict" to your script.
+		* This is useful if you want to maintain the same color for each wedge in a pie plot while inputing a dictionary for many output files.
+The order of the dictionary elements is important to maintain consistency in wedge color accross different output charts.

 Status: